bquast/decompr-article/README.md

 exports into 16 value added components.
 These components can broadly be divided into domestic and foreign value added.
 The second method concerns a **source decomposition** algorithm.
-This derives the value added origin of a country-industry’s exports by source country and source industry, by applying the basic Leontief insight to gross trade data.
+This derives the value added origin of a country-industry???s exports by source country and source industry, by applying the basic Leontief insight to gross trade data.
 This article summarises the methodology of the algorithms and describes the format of the input and output data.